 In March 2022, the Bank of England and the Federal Reserve both raised rates by 0.25%, to 0.75% and 0.5%, respectively.

 In this guide, we’ll give a brief intro to the world of interest rates and what rising or falling interest rates could mean for your investments.

 Interest rates are a hot topic at the moment.

 But when you hear them pop up (whether it’s from the BBC, at the pub or in the papers) the likelihood is people aren’t talking about the rate they get on their current account.

 Instead, they’ll be talking about the interest rates that central banks set.

 The reverse is also true.
 Higher central bank interest rates make it more expensive to borrow and act as a brake on spending.

-How will this affect my portfolio?
+How will interest rates affect my portfolio?

 How do interest rates affect stock prices?

 Despite what the headlines tell us, the answer to this question is often not much.